Kendra Smith, LCPC

 Parents of Trans and Gender Expansive Individuals

 Parents usually want to be supportive and affirming but sometimes aren’t sure how.
 They may want information, resources, or a place to process their own emotions as changes take place.
 I’m here to help parents adjust and maintain a close relationship with their child.

 I have over 20 years of experience being a therapist and counselor educator.
 I have a Master’s Degree in Mental Health Counseling and a PhD in Interdisciplinary Studies.
 Additionally, I have specialized training and experience in Multichannel Eye Movement Integration, mindfulness, clinical supervision, and distance-based counseling.
 I am licensed in both DC and Maryland so can see people who live in either of these locations.

-Individual Sessions: The first session is $180 (Code 90791).
-Sessions after that are $170 (Code 90837).
-With the claim form I submit electronically you will end up paying out of pocket likely $30-$100 per session, which is the cost of a co-payment for most people.
+Individual Sessions: The first session is $185 (Code 90791).
+Sessions after that are $175 (Code 90837).
+If you have out of network benefits and submit your superbills, you will end up paying out of pocket likely $40-$100 per session.
 I have a limited number of reduced fee appointments, with priority given to deaf BIPOC clients.
-Please ask about any openings for low fee when you call.
+Please ask about any openings for reduced fee when you call.

-Couple/Relationship/Family Therapy: The first session is $190 and sessions after are $180.
-Some insurance plans may consider it “family therapy”, (code 90847) if the couple is married, but you’ll want to verify this with them in order to file for benefits.
+Couple/Relationship/Family Therapy: The first session is $205 and sessions after are $195.
+Some insurance plans may consider it “family therapy”, (code 90847) if the couple is married, but you’ll want to verify this with them in order to file for your out of network benefits.

 If interested feel free to send an email to [email protected] or submit a Contact form through this website.